sjlehtonen/GTA-RP/README.md

 # GTA Roleplaying script

-This project is a roleplaying gamemode for GTA-MP multiplayer modification for GTA V.
+This project is a roleplaying game mode for GTA-MP multiplayer modification for GTA V.

 ## Features
 - Account system in a way that one account can have multiple characters